Shedd Aquarium: Beluga whales

-The Shedd Aquarium currently has eight living Belugas as of November 15, 2022: Naya (F), Beethoven (M), Kayavak (F), Bella (F), Aurek (M), Kimalu (F), Annik (M) and Atlas (M).
+The Shedd Aquarium maintains a population of beluga whales in the Abbott Oceanarium.
+In 2026, the aquarium received ten belugas from the closed Marineland of Canada in Niagara Falls, Ontario, as part of an international effort to relocate the park's remaining captive whales.

+The first four Marineland belugas, Acadia, Osiris, Sierra and Lillooet, arrived at Shedd on July 21, 2026.
+All four were female and had existing social bonds at Marineland, leading the aquariums involved in the relocation to move them together.
+Four more females, Caspian, Peekachu, Secord and Rain, arrived on August 13.

+Peekachu, a 23-year-old female, died at Shedd on August 25, less than two weeks after her arrival.
+She had not been consistently eating her full diet, and blood tests indicated that she was dehydrated.
+She died suddenly while receiving medication and fluids, and a necropsy was undertaken to determine the cause of death.

+The final two Marineland belugas assigned to Shedd, seven-year-old Gimli and eight-year-old Yukon, both males, arrived on the morning of September 1.
+Their arrival brought the number of Marineland belugas transferred to Shedd to ten, nine of which were living at the aquarium following Peekachu's death.

+The surviving Marineland belugas at Shedd are Acadia, Osiris, Sierra, Lillooet, Caspian, Secord, Rain, Gimli and Yukon.

 Mauyak, Qannik, Miki, Kimalu, Annik: In 2000, Mauyak gave birth to Qannik, who was sent to Point Defiance Zoo in Tacoma where he died in 2009.
 On August 16, 2007, Mauyak gave birth yet again to a male calf named Miki, the Inuit word for ″small″ bringing the total number of successful beluga calf births at the aquarium to four since 1999.
 Miki has been moved to the Mystic Aquarium in 2016.
 On August 27, 2012, Mauyak gave birth to a female calf, Kimalu.
 On July 3, 2019, Mauyak gave birth to a male calf, Annik, bringing the total number of belugas at Shedd to eight.
 Mauyak died on Saturday, November 12, 2022.